The Program

 One of the major drawbacks from a content perspective of Voicemail is it is just audio files and text.
 In considering our visual language brand and color palette for T-Mobile is magenta, black, and white, and for Metro by T-Mobile is purple, gold, black, and white.
 I wanted to bring the UI more alive and engaging.

 As part of the visual personality, I wanted to achieve, I designed and added illustrations and photos wherever possible.
-Following established brand guidelines of other apps, the illustrative style was outline drawings with minimal detail.
-This adhered to our Diversity and Equity Inclusion guidelines while still creating visual interest.
+Following established brand guidelines of other apps, the illustrative style was outlined drawings with minimal detail.
+This adhered to our Diversity, Equity, and Inclusion guidelines while still creating visual interest.

 Dark Theme